-Except as otherwise indicated, other annual compensation paid to each named executive officer, including perquisites and other personal benefits, was less than ten percent of the officer's annual salary and bonus.
+(1) Except as otherwise indicated, other annual compensation paid to each named executive officer, including perquisites and other personal benefits, did not exceed reporting thresholds.

-The amounts in this column represent:

-For Mr. Schnatter, premiums advanced by the Company for the purchase of split-dollar life insurance coverage; these premiums will be recovered by the Company out of the cash value or proceeds from the policy.

-(b)

-For the other named officers, the amount of the Company's contribution to the officer's account in the Company's 401(k) defined contribution plan.

-Includes \$45,976 in 2000 and \$50,860 in 1999 attributable to the Company for payments earned from Papa John's Marketing Fund, Inc., for the use of Mr. Schnatter's image and services in the production and use of Company advertising.
+- (2) The amounts in this column represent: - (a) For Mr. John Schnatter, premiums advanced by the Company for the purchase of split-dollar life insurance coverage; those premiums will be recovered by the Company out of the cash value or proceeds from the policy.
+The amount shown for 2001 includes premiums advanced for both 2001 and 2002. - (b) For the other named officers, the amount of the Company's contribution to the officer's account in the Company's 401(k) defined contribution plan. - (3) Includes \$45,976 in 2000 and \$50,860 in 1999 attributable to the Company for payments earned from Papa John's Marketing Fund, Inc., for the use of Mr. Schnatter's image and services in the production and use of Company advertising.
 See "COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION-Other Transactions."
 Also includes \$6,914 in 2000 and \$12,874 in 1999 for automobile allowance and reimbursement of automobile expenses for personal use, and \$8,175 in 2000 and \$11,238 in 1999 for personal tax preparation and planning.